rio-labs/Rio-Jobs/README.md

 - `datetime`: Explicit time to run the job again
 - `timedelta`: How long to wait before running the job again
 - `"never"`: The job will be unscheduled and never run again

+### `JobScheduler.add_job(...)`

+A non-decorator version of `JobScheduler.job`.
+It works the same way as `JobScheduler.job`, but with alternate syntax, if you prefer to avoid decorators.

+This function takes the function to schedule as the first argument, followed by the same arguments as `JobScheduler.job`.